Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Sensitive or Redness-Prone Skin

-Recommended Light: Green or red
+Recommended Light: Amber or Red

 Routine Example: